Advent of Code 2019 in Review

 Day 24: Finally, a cellular automaton!
 I loved those last year, and at this point I was worried they wouldn’t be making an appearance this time around.
 It did take me a while to wrap my head around Part 2’s problem statement, but I guess that’s just the nature of recursiveness!

 Day 25: I’ve waited so long for this!
 I spent more than a few minutes misunderstanding the “lighter” and “heavier” terms and swapping them in my mind, and as a result I kept looking for more items.
 After I finally got over that, I wrote a quick and dirty bruteforce, so the solution was reached half manually and half automated.
 Once again, of course I did code the general solution afterwards.
-Second favorite, mainly because of the really fun rounds of runtime optimization.
+Second favorite, mainly because of more fun rounds of runtime optimization.